 Under statutory accounting practices, mortgage guaranty insurance companies are required to maintain contingency loss reserves equal to 50% of premiums earned.
 Such amounts cannot be withdrawn for a period of ten years except as permitted by insurance regulations.
 With regulatory approval a mortgage guaranty insurance company may make early withdrawals from the contingency reserve when incurred losses exceed 35% of net premiums earned in a calendar year.
 Changes in contingency loss reserves impact the statutory statement of operations.
 Contingency loss reserves are not reflected as liabilities under GAAP and changes in contingency loss reserves do not impact GAAP operations.
-A premium deficiency reserve that may be recorded on a GAAP basis when present value of expected future losses and expenses exceeds the present value of expected future premiums and already established loss reserves, may not be recorded on a statutory basis if the present value of expected future premiums and already established loss reserves and statutory contingency reserves, exceeds the present value of expected future losses and expenses.
+A premium deficiency reserve that may be recorded on a GAAP basis when present value of expected future losses and expenses exceeds the pres ent value of expected future premiums and already established loss reserves, may not be recorded on a statutory basis if the present value of expected future premiums and already established loss reserves and statutory contingency reserves, exceeds the present value of expected future premiums and already established loss reserves and statutory contingency reserves, exceeds the present value of expected future premiums and already established loss reserves and statutory contingency reserves, exceeds the present value of expected future premiums and expenses.